MrGibbage/fll-pybricks-vscode-tutorial/update-team-mission-code.md

 Remember that the kids can do a git pull at any time by going to the "Source Control" in the left had quick menu, and then clicking on the three dot menu and choosing "Pull".

+## Pushes
+The team members will want to be sure to do regular code "pushes" to github.
+For one thing, this is a backup of their code.
+I have never had a situation where a team member has "lost everything" because I make them push their code updates at the end of every practice.

 ## Updating
 Because these files are saved in the repo itself, if you ever need to update them, it's just a matter of making the update and doing a git push.
 Once it has been pushed, then the next time the team member does a pull, they will have your updates.
 Now, that means any team member could make a change to those files, and then push them to the repo, potentially breaking the automation.
 I have never seen that with any of my teams.
 One thing I do is hide the .vscode folder (along with a lot of other folders and files) from them.
 More on that in the "[Configure settings](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/update-settings.md)" section.